 1. Capital One® Secured Mastercard®

-The Capital One® Secured Mastercard® has no annual fee, but it does have a 24.99% APR and requires a security deposit.
+The Capital One® Secured Mastercard® has no annual fee, but it does have a 26.99% (Variable) APR and requires a security deposit.
 Over time, the card can be a useful credit building tool that can help establish a strong credit report.

 2. First PREMIER® Bank Secured Credit Card

 You can have extra buying borrow with the First PREMIER® Bank Secured Credit Card.
 You can deposit up to $5,000 on the card, allowing you to use a credit card to make major purchases.
-With a 19.9% APR, it has a relatively low rate for a secured card.
-However, it does have a $50 annual fee.
+It has a relatively low rate for a secured card.
+However, it does have an annual fee.

 Cards designed for people limited or bad credit